We’re hiring an Assembler/Tester. Learn more about the position below.

 The Lee Company Advantages:

-The Lee Company offers opportunities for career growth in a stable, well-managed company providing an attractive range of benefits including comprehensive health insurance, profit sharing, tuition reimbursement, and daycare subsidy.
+The Lee Company offers opportunities for career growth in a well-managed company providing an attractive range of benefits including company-paid health insurance, profit sharing, tuition reimbursement, and daycare subsidy.
 The Lee Company is situated in southern New England in a rural, campus setting close to the Long Island Sound.

 Please send resume to careers@theleeco.com